AdobeDocs/commerce-webapi/src/pages/graphql/usage/custom-filters.md

 ---
-title: Filtering with custom attributes | Commerce Web APIs
+title: Filtering with custom attributes
 ---

 # Filtering with custom attributes